 This printed publication seeks to provide a general understanding of financial aid services at the time of publication.
-For the most current information we ask that you review our online publication fo the Helping Hand on the LACCD website which is updated more frequently.
-This publication was first printed on June 12, 2020.
+For the most current information we ask that you review our online publication for the Helping Hand on the LACCD website which is updated more frequently.
+This publication was first printed on date 0, 2021.